 The only solution i could find to the lack of space was to fit the master cylinder and remote servo assembly from a Lotus Elan.
 Quite a lot of 60s sports cars and saloons were aftermarket fitted with these remote servo systems (and the remote servo units are still available new).

-In this picture the single-outlet master cylinder can be seen at the top right and the remote servo is mounted sideways against the o/s inner wing.
+In this pic the single-outlet master cylinder is at the top right and the remote servo is mounted sideways against the o/s inner wing.